MozillaFoundation/Build-and-Book/LNQ1.md

 ![image](http://i.imgur.com/jwR9j07.png)

 - **SMALL** Maker Party drives initial activation and engagement via one-off events of all sizes
-- **MEDIUM** Mozilla Web Clubs enable local leaders to put stakes in the ground in their communities through more sustained programming
+- **MEDIUM** Mozilla Clubs enable local leaders to put stakes in the ground in their communities through more sustained programming
 - **LARGE** Hive Learning Networks are city-wide hubs where individuals, organizations and other stakeholders collaborate to incubate content, partnerships, and practices for teaching digital skills

 ##Our Community